xframes-project/xframes-website/blog/2025-01-05-the-wonders-of-ffi-using-xframes-across-19-different-languages.md

 tags: [ffi]
 ---

-Discover the power of [Foreign Function Interface (FFI)](https://en.wikipedia.org/wiki/Foreign_function_interface) and how it unlocks the potential to use XFrames, a high-performance, GPU-accelerated GUI library, in 19 different languages.
-Whether you're a Python developer, a Java enthusiast, or a fan of lesser-known languages like Crystal or Nim, this post will show you how FFI enables seamless cross-language functionality.
+Discover the power of [Foreign Function Interface (FFI)](https://en.wikipedia.org/wiki/Foreign_function_interface) and how it unlocks the potential to use XFrames, a high-performance, GPU-accelerated GUI library, in several different languages.
+This post will show you how FFI enables seamless cross-language functionality without resorting to building custom modules or libraries for your favourite language.
 I'll share the challenges, solutions, and key lessons I learned while making XFrames work across this diverse ecosystem of programming languages.

 <!-- truncate -->

 ## Why FFI is a game-changer for XFrames

-By utilizing FFI, XFrames can interact seamlessly with a wide array of languages, including Ruby, Ada, Fortran, Haskell, and more.
+By utilizing FFI, XFrames can interact seamlessly with a wide array of languages, including Ruby, Ada, Fortran, Haskell, Crystal, and more.
 For JVM-based languages, such as Java, Kotlin, Scala, JNI provides a similar integration, while native modules for Node.js and Python ensure smooth functionality in those ecosystems.
 This interoperability allows developers to integrate high-performance, GPU-accelerated GUI features into their applications, regardless of the programming language they use, without needing to rewrite code for each one.
 While the overhead of FFI can vary, the core performance of XFrames—particularly in its C++/OpenGL layer—remains intact, with any potential overhead specific to the FFI layer itself.

 While FFI enables flexibility, it's currently best suited for desktop applications, with future enhancements to expand its versatility across more languages and use cases.

 ---

-### A note on WebAssembly
+#### A note on WebAssembly

 I am aware that some of the languages mentioned below support WebAssembly.
 Whilst still somewhat rough around the edges, [emscripten](https://emscripten.org/) has improved substantially in terms of stability and performance.
 That said, I am also aware that many developers these days have the option to use their favourite language to build browser-based applications.
 Notable examples include [Fable](https://fable.io/), [Scala.js](https://www.scala-js.org/), [Nim's JavaScript backend](https://nim-lang.org/docs/backends.html#backends-the-javascript-target).

-Here goes the question: wouldn't it be nice to be able to also target WebAssembly using such solutions?
-Should developers using XFrames have the ability to target both the desktop and the browser?
-What I can say at this point is: let's improve the developer experience as far as targeting the desktop is concerned and I'll get back to you on this topic.
+I will cover WebAssembly in a separate post.

+---

+#### A note on Node.js and Python

+I created native modules for both Node.js and Python, which will be covered in a separate post.

 ---